tanushka-r/CodingExercise/submission.md

 Tested in following browsers:

+## Mac OS Monterey 12.4:
-Chrome
+Chrome 101.0.4951.64
-Firefox
+Firefox 101.0.1
-Safari
+Safari 15.5

+## Windows 10:
 Edge

 *** Colours ***

-I am on Mac system and screen is much brighter and colours are differnet from any other laptop.
+I am using Mac OS and screen is much brighter and colours are differnet from any other laptop.
 I have used images provided and used colour picker in Sketch to extract colours.
-Some colours are very subtle, especially ones that used for hover effects etc., while visible on Mac, it is barely noticeable on Windows machine...
-But the styles are there.
+Some colours are very subtle, especially ones that used for hover effects etc. While they are visible on Mac, it is barely noticeable on Windows machine...
+But the styles are there :)

 *** Sizing ***